 - An electric smelting facility for conversion of V2O3 to FeV;

 - An aluminothermic smelting facility, called South African Japan Vanadium Proprietary Limited (“SAJV”), for conversion of V2O5 into FeV; and

 - A vanadium chemical plant producing various vanadium chemical products.

-  SAJV, is located at the Highveld site and is situated approximately 10 km from the Vanchem Plant.
-SAJV, comprises of an alumino-thermic smelting facility which is adjacent to the Vanchem Plant electric smelting facility.
+Vanchem is located at Ferrobank Industrial Park in Emalahleni Local Municipality, Mpumalanga Province in the Republic of South Africa, it has been operating since the late 1970s.
+The ferrovanadium facilities are located at the Highveld site and are situated approximately 10 km from the Vanchem plant.
+The FeV facilities consist of an alumino-thermic smelting facility adjacent to the Vanchem plant’s electric smelting facility.